novoda/novoda/team-props/README.md

     Don't forget to check if there's newer versions of the tools; these are the most recent at the time of writing.
  6. Configure the static analysis settings from the `team-props/static-analysis.gradle` file

-Now all the checks are integrated in your `check` task
+Now all the checks are integrated in your `check` task.

+Need a more complicated example, that includes the [Novoda Gradle Build Properties plugin](https://github.com/novoda/gradle-build-properties-plugin), application secrets, git pre-commit hooks, Android Lint, and support for Kotlin tools such as KtLint and Detekt, please check out the [Squanchy-android](https://github.com/squanchy-dev/squanchy-android/) open source project, which is a testing ground for the evolution of this scaffolding.